sabinayashar/sabinayashar/README.md

 - 👋 Hi, I’m Sabina Y. Mammadova, preferring Sabina Yashar as full name :)
 - 👀 I’m interested in cloud solutions and architecture, system design, project management, and the resources related to psychology, how the brain functions, technological innovations.
-- 📫 How to reach me:
+- 📫 How to reach me:sabinayasharr@gmail.com
-      sabinayasharr@gmail.com
+- Feel free to review my contributions by visiting my profile :)

 <!---
 sabinayashar/sabinayashar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.